Purewhite2019/formal_problem_solving_main/README.md

 This repository is the official implementation of _Beyond Theorem Proving: Formulation, Framework and Benchmark for Formal Problem-Solving_.

-Our research focuses:
+Our research focuses on:
 1. What is problem-solving?
-2. Beyond proving known targets, how to conduct process-verified problem-solving inside existing formal theorem proving (FTP) environments?
+2. Beyond proving known targets, how can process-verified problem-solving be conducted inside existing formal theorem proving (FTP) environments?

 ## Abstract
 As a seemingly self-explanatory task, _problem-solving_ has been a significant component of science and engineering.
 However, a general yet concrete formulation of problem-solving itself is missing.
 With the recent development of AI-based problem-solving agents, the demand for process-level verifiability is rapidly increasing yet underexplored.